lquenti/walky/README.md

 - Well documented, well tested, highly optimized

 For a great visual introduction to the topic, the [video essay by reducible](https://www.youtube.com/watch?v=GiDsjIBOVoA) is highly recommended.

+## Technical report

+Besides the [full docstring coverage on `docs.rs`](https://docs.rs/walky/latest/walky/), the main technical documentation is a very detailed technical report.

+See [`./technical-report/final_report.pdf`](./technical-report/final_report.pdf) for a deep dive on
+- How the algorithms work, including visualizations
+- The structure of the Rust project
+- Detailed benchmarks, including MPI analysis for cluster usage and much more.

 ## Installation